5733d9e2be6485d52ffa08870cabdee0/sandbox/integration-tests/README.md

 ### Local testing

-If you deployed application locally (either by using [startMinikubeDeployLocalDev.sh script](../kustomize/startMinikubeDeployLocalDev.sh) or [running manager and operator locally](../dev/README.md)) you can use [run-local-tests.sh](run-local-tests.sh) script to launch the tests with all local parameters set automatically.
+If you deployed application locally (by [running manager and operator locally](../dev/README.md)) you can use [run-local-tests.sh](run-local-tests.sh) script to launch the tests with all local parameters set automatically.

 Script has 3 options:
 - `-t TAGS`